searchspring/snap/packages/snap-store-mobx/src/Autocomplete/README.md

 An array of trending `Term` objects.

 ## `history` property
-An array of previosly searched `Term` objects.
+An array of previously searched `Term` objects.

 ## `Term` object
 Each `Term` object corresponds to a term returned from the Autocomplete API and/or Suggest API